-The Canadian COVID-19 Prospective Cohort Study (CANCOV) is the first Canadian study to provide a comprehensive evaluation of early to 1-year outcomes in patients with COVID-19 and their family caregivers.
+The Canadian COVID-19 Prospective Cohort Study (CANCOV) is a platform observational study that provides a comprehensive evaluation of early to 1-year outcomes in patients with COVID-19 and their family caregivers.

 We are a consortium of interdisciplinary investigators and clinicians leading multiple COVID19 studies across Canada.
-Our research ranges from genomics and epigenomics to antibody testing and immune analyses.
+Our research ranges from genomics and multi-omics, antibody testing and immune analyses, to physical and mental health outcomes.

 We plan to recruit 2000 (1000 non-hospitalized and 1000 hospitalized) patients and 500 family caregivers from the four hardest-hit provinces in Canada: Quebec, Ontario, Alberta and British Columbia.

 Patients who are critically ill and require admission to an intensive care unit (ICU) or mechanical ventilation.